Lyonsclay/DictSet/README.md

 There are no outside dependencies for this code so you can simply git clone this repo and then run the following commands to test.

-To run the benchmarks:
+* To run the benchmarks:

 `npm run benchmark`

-To run the tests:
+* To run the tests:

 `npm test`

+* Example usage:

 ``` javascript
 > set = new DictSet([0, 2, 4, Array, Function])